chaiNNer-org/Navi/navi.md

 Just like how structs are generic over all their fields, functions are generic over all their parameters.
 This property can be used to create types.

-#### Example: option type
+#### Example: Option type

-Many languages (e.g. Rust) has a explicit option type instead of `null`.
-Here is how a option type would be implemented in Navi:
+We already looked at how to define an option type using an [enum definition](#enum-definitions).
+This was simple, but it wasn't easy to use.
+E.g. the express "an optional `int`", we had to write `Option::Some { value: int } | Option::None`.

+This can be fixed by using a function instead of an enum:

 ```
 struct Some { value: any };